ricardozanini/tenkichannel/README.md

 The first service, [**Rain Forecast Process**](rain-forecast-process) uses the process automation framework, Kogito, to automate a forecast process that will call the [**Weather API Gateway**](weather-api-gateway).
 Based on the weather forecast results, calculated by a decision rule, the process will give you the answer.

-The Weather API Gateway is a Camel service that hides the an external weather service and exposes the domain data that we're interested into.
-The gateway implements (in a certain level) the API Gateway pattern.
+The Weather API Gateway is a Camel service that hides the external weather service and exposes the domain data that we're interested in.
+The gateway implements (in a certain level) the [API Gateway pattern](https://microservices.io/patterns/apigateway.html).

 Both services are backed by the Quarkus framework.
 This means that you can run in native code in the cloud.